On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Examples and Experimental Data

-Trajectory interpolation and reconstruction is a topic of interest in several areas of applied mathematics, including bioinformatics and single-cell RNAseq \cite{huguet2022manifold} and computer graphics \cite{xu2019quadratic} to name two.
-In this example, we argue that it is possible to naturally recover a discrete-time trajectory between given vector fields $\alpha,\beta$ by modifying an optimal flow $J$ for the Beckmann problem on a connection graph.
+\begin{example}[Vector Field Trajectory Interpolation] \normalfont Trajectory interpolation and reconstruction is a topic of interest in several areas of applied mathematics, including bioinformatics and single-cell RNA sequencing~\cite{huguet2022manifold} and computer graphics~\cite{solomon2019optimal, xu2019quadratic} to name two examples.
+In this example, we provide experimental evidence that it is possible to naturally recover a discrete-time trajectory between given vector fields $\alpha,\beta$ by modifying an optimal flow $J$ for the Beckmann problem on a connection graph.
 The method presented below hints at possible directions for further application of our model and additionally offers a layer of interpretation for solutions obtained from the connection Beckmann problem.

 Namely, suppose $\alpha,\beta$ are two feasible vector fields on a connection graph $(G,\sigma)$ and one wishes to reconstruct a discrete-time trajectory with $\alpha,\beta$ as endpoint states.
 The basic idea is to partition the edges into rings centered around $\alpha$, and slowly propagate $\alpha$ to $\beta$ along the rings by restricting $J$ iteratively.
 We assume for simplicity that the edges of $G$ are unit weight, but this method can be extended to real-valued weights.